Skip To Main Content

 Career Options

-UTSA prepares you for future careers that are in demand.
-The possible careers below is data pulled by a third-party tool called Emsi, which pulls information from sources like the U.S. Bureau of Labor Statistics, U.S. Census Bureau, online job postings, other government databases and more to give you regional and national career outlook related to this academic program.
+UT San Antonio prepares you for future careers that are in demand.
+The possible careers below are based on data pulled by a third-party tool called Emsi, which pulls information from sources like the U.S. Bureau of Labor Statistics, U.S. Census Bureau, online job postings, other government databases and more to give you regional and national career outlook related to this academic program.

 The Master of Social Work program was fully accredited by the Council on Social Work Education (CSWE) in February 2008, with reaffirmation in 2012 and 2021, making it a CSWE accredited program through 2028.